London Underground S7 and S8 Stock: Entry into service

-In July 2007, Metronet, the private consortium responsible for the infrastructure for the sub-surfaces lines, collapsed due to financial difficulties.
-Following negotiations with Bombardier to allow for continued delivery of 2009 Stock and S Stock trains, TfL took ownership of Metronet in May 2008.

-A mockup of the train was shown off to the public in September 2008, with testing of the trains prior to delivery taking place at Old Dalby Test Track in Leicestershire from March 2009.
-This prevented the need for weekend or evening closures of lines in London to test trains.
+From March 2009, trains were tested prior to delivery at Old Dalby Test Track in Leicestershire, preventing the need for weekend or evening closures of lines in London to test trains.
 The first train was delivered to London Underground in October 2009.
 Built at Bombardier's Derby Litchurch Lane Works, trains were constructed at a rate of six a week at the height of production.

 In 2015, TfL ordered an additional S8 train as part of the Croxley Rail Link at a cost of £15.5 million, taking the total ordered to 192.
 The final set was delivered 10 November 2016.
 The extension to the Metropolitan line was cancelled in 2017.